bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- overcast clouds
+- broken clouds
-- 76% humidity
+- 79% humidity
-- 5 mph wind
+- 6 mph wind

 No precipitation in the past 24 hours